mike-french/myrex/README.md

 Names are the 1-based integer order of the opening `(` in the REGEX.
 The 0-index capture always refers to the whole input string.
+In future, explicitly named captures will be supported.

 Capture values can be represented in two ways:
 * The `{position, length}` reference into the input string.
-* The actual substring matched by the group.
+* The actual substring (binary) matched by the group.

 ## NFA Design